Education in Zimbabwe: Practical & Vocational Subjects

+Revolution in Rhodesia

 In 1979, the new government of Zimbabwe Rhodesia called for an education reform that created a three-tier school system.
 The Education Act of 1979 regulated access to each type of school through a zoning system based on residency.
 Before the act, Zimbabwe's education system was divided between African and European schools.
 After the shift in policy and leadership the education system split into government schools, community schools and private schools.
 Government schools were also split into three divisions called Group A, B and C. White students historically attended Group A schools that offered highly trained teachers and a quality education.
 These schools were located in white suburbs that denied housing opportunities for Africans, reinforcing segregation based on ethnicity and race.
 Group B schools required a low-fee payment and C schools did not require a fee beyond educational materials.
 Both were only available for African students.
 Group B and C schools had less resources, funding and qualified faculty compared to Group A schools.